Maine Coon

 Head

-Maine Coons have a large and slightly squared heads with a firm jaw, a prominent muzzle, and well-defined cheekbones.
+Maine Coons have large and slightly squared heads with a firm jaw, a prominent muzzle, and well-defined cheekbones.
 These features give them a majestic appearance.

 Eyes